jerome-jutteau/pulumi-outscale/README.md

 ## Authoring a Pulumi Native Provider

-This boilerplate creates a working Pulumi-owned provider named `xyz`.
+This boilerplate creates a working Pulumi-owned provider named `outscale`.
 It implements a random number generator that you can [build and test out for yourself](#test-against-the-example) and then replace the Random code with code specific to your provider.